Have you heard of Babahera Ice Cream, a summer staple in Akita? A thorough explanation of the charm of this cute and retro homemade ice cream!

 Babahera Maker and History

-Another distinctive feature of this business is its community-based business model, in which ice cream cans and umbrellas are loaned by manufacturers to sales staff (mostly elderly women working part-time), who then go on sale only during the summer
+Another characteristic is the community-oriented business model in which manufacturers lend ice cans and parasols to sales staff (mostly elderly part-time women) who then go out to sell the products only during the summer months

 Shindo Reika <Information>